 WordPress 5.8 is scheduled for release today.
 So what can we expect from the latest version of WordPress Core?

-Here’s a little summary of just some of the new features and improvements you can expect to see.
+Here’s a little summary of just some of the new features and improvements you can expect to see from WordPress 5.8.

 The beginnings of full site editing & widgets as blocks

-Full site editing is coming – not fully with this release, but the way is being paved.
-As a start, 5.8 gives us widgets as blocks.
-So now you get the flexibility you have in the block editor with typography, colour, spacing etc, for your widgets.
+Full site editing is coming!
+Not fully just yet, but the way is being paved.
+As a start, WordPress 5.8 gives us widgets as blocks.
+So, now you’ll get the flexibility you have in the block editor (typography, colour, spacing, etc) for your widgets.
 Farewell WYSIWYG.

-At last, WebP support comes to WordPress, so you’ll finally be able to upload WebP format images to your site.
-If you’d like to know more about WebP and the hefty size savings it can make, read our WebP post here.
+At last, WebP support comes to WordPress.
+You’ll finally be able to upload WebP format images to your site.
+Want to know more about WebP and the hefty size savings it can make?
+Read our WebP post here.

-You will now have the option to create and reuse templates for your website, which will inherit styling from your WordPress theme.
+You will now have the option to create and reuse templates for your website.
+These will inherit styling from your WordPress theme.

-This editor can be turned off but for those choosing to use it, the template editor will allow you to make use of the site editing blocks you’ll already know, like site logo, site title, site tagline, post title, post content, featured image, excerpt, date, categories, page list, login/out, and so on.
+The editor can be turned off.
+For those choosing to use it, the template editor will allow you to make use of the site editing blocks you already know, like:

 Gutenberg version 10.7 bringing improvements to the editor

-As expected with each release, improvements and fixes are made to the Gutenberg editor.
-You can find out what to expect, such as more block design tools, and a nested block toolbar here.
+As you’d expect, with each release, improvements and fixes are made to the Gutenberg editor.
+You can find out what to expect, including more block design tools, and a nested block toolbar here.